aunovis/secure_sum/README.md

 ```
 secure_sum example_metrics.toml https://github.com/aunovis/secure_sum
 ```
-The URL has to start with `https://` or `http://`, otherwise Secure Sum will look for a lokal file.
+The URL has to start with `https://` or `http://`, otherwise Secure Sum will look for a local file.

 ## Known Issues